Reduce or Relieve Your Stress Today!

 - Deepest fascia: This sits within the dura of cranial sacral system.

 Fascia restrictions can occur within any or all of these layers.
 When fascia is in a normal, healthy state it is a relaxed and supple web, like the weave in a loose-knit sweater.
 When restricted, it is less pliable and creates pulls, tensions, and pressure as great as 2,000 pounds per square inch.
 Ask your therapist at Family First Chiropractic how Myofascial Release Therapy can provide relief for your symptoms today!
-We have offices in Dripping Springs and our newest location in South Austin.
+We have offices in Dripping Springs.